austin020269/MechaCar_Staistical_Analysis/README.md

 - What metric or metrics are you going to test?
 City and Highway fuel economy.
 - What is the null hypothesis or alternative hypothesis?
 The null is that they all have the same fuel ecomy vs the alternative is that they are different.
 - What statistical test would you use to test the hypothesis?
 And why?
 An ANOVA test because it is a good way of testing the significance of the experimental results.
 - What data is needed to run the statistical test?
-At leat a population of 50 cars to get a good respresentation of all cars.
+At least a population of 50-100 cars to get a good respresentation of all cars.